EmployeeIssues.comU.S. Employee Rights in Plain English

 Yes, if you want to keep the job you just landed.
 Federal law requires that all new-hires (including U.S. citizens) complete the employee section of Form I-9 and provide proper identifying documentation when requested by their new employers, whether or not the employers are participating in E-Verify.

-If the information you provided on Form I-9 does not match your records held by the Social Security Administration (SSA) or Department of Homeland Security (DHS), then your new employer must promptly give you a "Tentative Non-confirmation Notice" that lets you know what did not match and how to contest it.
+If the information you provided on Form I-9 does not match records held by the Social Security Administration (SSA) or U.S. Citizenship and Immigration Services (USCIS), then your new employer must promptly give you a "Tentative Non-confirmation Notice" that lets you know what did not match and how to contest it.

 If you decide to contest the mismatch, then your new employer must provide you with a referral letter from the E-Verify System that includes specific instructions and contact information.
 You will have eight Federal government workdays to initiate the process of contesting.